Ch0wW/docker-hlds-won2-1016/README.md

 Once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.

-If you need to rebuild the image (for instance for testing or to add a few additional things), just type `docker-compose build` and you should be good to go.
+If you need to rebuild the image (to add a few additional things for instance), just type `docker-compose build` and you should be good to go.

 ### Customisation
 Simply go to the `config` folder, and modify the required folders you wish.